-From 2000 to 2002, change in 2 hours or less of daily screen time could not be assessed.
+From 2004 to 2006, there has been no change in 2 hours or less of daily screen time among 6th grade students in our school

 Many social and environmental factors influence the decision to be active.
 Successful strategies to promote physical activity include educating individuals and developing policies to create environments that support being physically active.